-Number 1 at the time of this terrible event was Elvis Presley’s second chart-topper, Jailhouse Rock.
-It had made history as the first single to do straight in at number 1 (and did so again when it was re-released in 2005 – making it the first single to repeat the feat).
+Elvis Presley’s second chart-topper, Jailhouse Rock made history as the first single to go straight in at number 1 (and did so again when it was re-released in 2005 – making it the first single to repeat the feat).
 It deserved to.
 Unlike All Shook Up, which I was rather lukewarm about, Jailhouse Rock is certainly a classic, and one of Presley’s best songs.

 The title track of Elvis’s latest film, it had been written by one of the most famous songwriting partnerships of all time – Jerry Lieber and Mike Stoller.
 They had worked with him before, but it was on this film that they developed a close working relationship.
 The singer came to regard them as his ‘good-luck charm’, and Lieber and Stoller were impressed by his knowledge of black music after initial reservations about his authenticity.

 Like Jerry Lee Lewis’s Great Balls of Fire, Jailhouse Rock has an excellent intro that grabs from the get-go.
 Unlike that song, which rocks immediately, the tension builds, with Elvis starting the story behind that famous beat, before kicking into gear with the chorus.

 As catchy as the song is, and the band put in a great performance, the key here is Elvis’s delivery.
 It’s possibly his finest vocal performance, and it’s a damn shame he never let rip quite like this again, at least, not in his multitude of number 1 singles.
 Lyrically, it’s a bit of a novelty song – the kind Lieber and Stoller enjoyed writing for The Coasters.
 But Elvis plays it completely straight, and you’re too busy enjoying the performance to take too much notice of the silly lyrics.
 Notably, it’s the first song to contain homosexual references at number 1:

 ‘Number forty-seven said to number three